 A family-friendly vegan food expo and tasting opportunity organized by VegMichigan is returning for the annual VegFest from 10:30 a.m. to 5 p.m.
 April 29, 2018 at the Suburban Collection Showplace in Novi.

 The vegan diet – which involves avoiding all foods that come from animals and the use of animal-derived products – has been called one of the fastest growing lifestyle movements in the world.
-According to research commissioned by The Vegan Society and Vegan Life magazine, there are now three and a half times as many vegans as there were in 2006.
+According to research commissioned by The Vegan Society and Vegan Life magazine in 2016, there are about three and a half times as many vegans as there were in 2006.

 With more health food shops and vegan restaurants gaining traction in the United States, it might just be time to check out what veganism is all about.

 There will be no shortage of fresh and socially conscious eats at the event, with more than 150 restaurants and vendors on site offering free samples of their latest dishes and products.
 Cooking demonstrations will also be available for vegan foodies looking to try out some new ideas and experiment with their plates.

 Little vegans can head over to the Kids Zone, which will feature games, coloring, face painting, and a 360 virtual reality experience that will allow them to see what it might be like to live life as a farm animal.

 Additionally, for any attendee excited to learn more about veganism, a collection of speakers will be talking to audiences about their experiences being vegan, plus the health, environmental and ethical benefits of the diet.

 Included in the line-up are Theo Riddick, the Detroit Lions’ starting Running Back, Abby Bechek Hoot, the co-director at House of Yoga, Brece Clark, a human educator and animal caretaker at SASHA Farm, Quiana Broden from Cooking with Que and many others.
 The full schedule of presentations can be found on the VegMichigan website.